obscurename/Rocksmith2014Backup/README.md

 If you want to skip the Autoboot Delay, create a new text file in the same directory named "skipdelay.txt".

+# Idle mode
+This mode lets you rack in hours on Rocksmith 2014.
+I only added it as I work offline most the time and wanted to regain hours I've lost.

 # FAQ

 Q: Why Steam only?